 In August 2021, the Food & Drug Administration (FDA) cleared our Investigational New Drug (IND) application to commence Phase 1 clinical trials for CycloSam[®] as a treatment for cancer that has metastasized to the bone from the breast, lung, prostate, and other organs.
 We initiated this trial at our first site (Houston, TX) in November 2021, and dosed our first patient in this open-label, dose escalating study in April 2022.
-As of August 11, 2023, we have dosed a total of four patients, which includes completion of the first cohort grouping in this study.
-This phase of our clinical trials is expected to conclude in early 2024, subject to timely funding, at which time we expect to seek approval from the FDA to commence Phase 2 efficacy trials of CycloSam[®].
+As of November 13, 2023, we have dosed a total of five patients, which includes completion of the first two cohort groupings in this study.
+This phase of our clinical trials is expected to conclude in the first half of 2024, subject to timely funding, at which time we expect to seek approval from the FDA to commence Phase 2 efficacy trials of CycloSam[®].

 Also in August 2021, the FDA granted Orphan Drug Designation for the use of CycloSam[®] to treat a primary bone cancer called osteosarcoma, a devastating disease that mostly affects children and young adults, and in January 2022, the FDA granted us Rare Pediatric Disease Designation for that indication.
 Although patients with osteosarcoma or Ewing's sarcoma are eligible to participate in our initial Phase 1 trials, we anticipate filing separate indication-specific protocol(s) to our IND in the future, subject to funding, to commence clinical trials specifically for these primary, pediatric bone cancers.
+Pursuing clinical trials and a possible treatment for osteosarcoma is an important mission for the Company.
 In March 2020, CycloSam[®] was also utilized in a Single Patient Investigational New Drug for Emergency Use at the Cleveland Clinic.
 We believe the study we conducted at the Cleveland Clinic showed promising safety results in connection with a bone marrow ablation procedure, including patient tolerability at high dosages.
 We are also looking at how CycloSam[®] can be used to treat the debilitating pain from cancer that has metastasized to the bone and may seek to initiate a separate study for that important indication in the near future.